corda/corda-solutions/bn-apps/memberships-management/design/design.md

 The design proposal is to issue *memberships* onto the ledger.
 The main reasons behind that are:
 * The future support of *reference states*, would allow BN participants to *contractually* prove validity of their membership at the point when a transaction is committed, by including their *membership states* as *reference inputs* into the transaction. *Lateness* of the reference inputs would be checked by Notary, while Smart Contract can assert that the transaction contains a membership-state-per-participant as *reference inputs*.
-* BNO would have a way of immediately revoking a participant's membership, by unilaterally reissuing his *membership state* onto the ledger.
+* BNO would have a way of immediately revoking a participant's membership, by unilaterally reissuing their *membership state* onto the ledger.
 Any subsequent attempt by the participant to use *not the latest* version of the membership state, would fail the *reference input* check.
 Revocations would have an immediate effect, comparing to other solutions, which would require some time for changes to get propagated.

 The following *actors* have been identified: